OCA/purchase-workflow/purchase_minimum_amount/README.rst

 Configuration
 =============

-* Go to 'Purchases / Vendors'
+* Go to 'Purchases / Purchase / Vendors'
 * Click on a Vendor and inside the 'Sales & Purchases' page specify the non-required field 'Minimum Purchase Amount'.
 * Assign the security group 'Release blocked RFQ' to users that should be able